fishstiz/minecraft-cursor/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+**Actual behavior**
+A clear and concise description of what actually happened.

+**Relevant logs/files**
+Attach logs, error messages, or relevant files to help diagnose the issue.

 **Additional context**
 Add any other context about the problem here.